 In reminiscence of a specific lord chancellor and archbishop of Canterbury who later paid his switch with his life, going native in a particular institution has been described as the "Becket effect" by economists (Thomas à Becket started his political career as a throughly loyal pawn of Henry II and a party boy.
 After his ascension to the archbishopric he became one of the Catholic Church's main champions in England, and an ascetic to boot).
 Generally, whenever a (supposed) pawn of a national government gets into a position like the European Commission or the European Central Bank, he quickly becomes a man of the club and ceases to be the lackey of his "principal", much to the chagrin of their promoters.

 Hasekura Tsunenaga lead an expedition to Europe in 1614 at the behest of Date Masamune on the European-styled ship San Juan Bautista/ Date Maru.
 These explorations were the first Japan had ever made to explore the world and went to many Christian nations.
-Date was a Christian, as were many of the men who served under him, including the crew of the ship.
+Date was a patron of Japanese Christians, while Hasekura and many of the men who served under him as the ships crew were actually Christian.
 At least five of these crew members would opt to stay in Coria del Rio, a small town in Spain, rather than risk persecution and death as Christians in Japan.
 Many in the town today claim to be descendants of the crewmen, who have taken up the surname Japón (Japan), and a statue of Hasekura stands there.

 The Timurids did this twice: they were a Central Asian steppe empire that eventually assimilated into Persian culture in the 14th century, and then in the 16th century, a Timurid king conquered much of India, forming the Mughal Empire that assimilated into Indian culture.

 Steppe culture tends to do this whenever it forms an empire in settled lands.
-There are a number of reasons for this; that the pasture is not suitable for their horses, that the local culture is the only place to get bureaucrats and siege engineers for further conquests, and that the settled places are just plain rich and viands, concubines, and palaces are more fun then yurts.
+There are a number of reasons for this: the pasture is not suitable for their horses, the local culture is the only source of bureaucrats and siege engineers for further conquests, and the settled places are just plain rich and viands, concubines, and palaces are more fun then yurts.
 It is common though to maintain nominal deference to the Good Old Ways like building giant game preserves to hunt in or having horsetails as a flag.

 The Peranakan Chinese of South East Asia are typically descended from Chinese traders who settled in what was then the Spice Islands or the East Indies (Nanyang to the Chinese).
 After a few generations their customs and cuisine absorbed a lot of Malay influences, going native although they do maintain distinct traditions based on their Chinese roots.